eddyluursema/modeltrain/DR4018/DR4018_programming/README.md

 ![afbeelding](./images/CV_programming_reading.png)

-The interface will inform you that the value was written but if you are not on the programming track you can't be sure!!
+:warning:The interface will inform you that the value was written but if you are not on the programming track you can't be sure!!

 CV-values of the DR4018 can be read: